 There are a couple of things you will want to have available to you during the steps you are about to follow.
 Your Debian GNU/Linux machine may need an available internet connection.
 It is best to make sure an “ALWAYS ON” and/or “HIGH-SPEED” internet connection is available and capable of working with the system you are about to modify, before starting.
 You may also want a second machine with an active internet connection so that you can reference this article or other websites as you got through these steps.

 At the time this guide was put together, the steps in our guide were verified multiple times on the “STABLE” release of Debian GNU/Linux 4.0 (etch) w/ KDE 3.5.5 GUI.
 Current Document Version: 1.0.0.alpha (Document Version) Now, to the grindstone!

 - Download the KDE ISO package to your desktop from http://www.debian.org/distrib/ (This will take some time, so start this when you have other things you can be doing.)
-I use the KDE image,
+For this guide I use the Debian GNU/Linux KDE image.

 - Burn the Debian KDE ISO to a CD/DVD.
 (I’m not going to cover the steps to burn an .ISO to a CD/DVD at this time.
 Realistically, if you don’t know how to do this already, you may want to re-evaluate your computer abilities as it relates to using linux.)

 - Insert the new BOOTABLE Debian KDE installation disk into the system you are going to be converting to a Debian Server.